• Skip to main content

 Compression

-If you can tolerate easy running with the injury you have, then consider wearing a [compression wrap] on your thigh during or after your run.
-They work by helping to stabilize the muscle and support the quad and hamstring muscles.
+If you can tolerate easy running with the injury you have, then consider wearing a compression pants on your thigh during or after your run.

 Foam Rolling